 Biological and Biomedical Sciences Program

-The Biological and Biomedical Sciences Program (BBSP) of the University of North Carolina at Chapel Hill is an umbrella admissions and first-year program for 14 Ph.D. programs in the School of Medicine, School of Pharmacy, and the College of Arts and Sciences.
-The following programs are affiliated with the BBSP: Biochemistry and Biophysics, Bioinformatics and Computational Biology, Biology, Cell and Developmental Biology, Cell and Molecular Physiology, Chemistry (Biological Chemistry Division), Genetics and Molecular Biology, Microbiology and Immunology, Molecular and Cellular Pathology, Neurobiology, Oral Biology, Pharmaceutical Sciences (Medicinal Chemistry and Molecular Pharmaceutics tracks), Pharmacology, and Toxicology.
+The Biological and Biomedical Sciences Program (BBSP) of the University of North Carolina at Chapel Hill is an umbrella admissions and first-year program for 15 Ph.D. programs in the School of Medicine, School of Pharmacy, School of Public Health, and the College of Arts and Sciences.
+The following programs are affiliated with the BBSP: Biochemistry and Biophysics, Bioinformatics and Computational Biology, Biology (MCDB Division), Cell and Developmental Biology, Cell and Molecular Physiology, Chemistry (Biological Chemistry Division), Genetics and Molecular Biology, Microbiology and Immunology, Molecular and Cellular Pathology, Neurobiology, Nutrition (Biochemistry Division), Oral Biology, Pharmaceutical Sciences (Medicinal Chemistry and Molecular Pharmaceutics tracks), Pharmacology, and Toxicology.
 Students interested in pursuing a Ph.D. in any of these programs apply to the BBSP.
-For a complete list of faculty in the BBSP see the faculty page of the program's Web site at: webapps.med.unc.edu/BBSP/BBSPFaculty.
+For a complete list of faculty in the BBSP see the faculty page of the program's website at: bbsp.unc.edu/research/faculty-database.
 See individual program listings for more information about individual Ph.D. programs.
-These also can be accessed from the BBSP Web site.
+These also can be accessed from the BBSP website.

+Admission Requirements.
 A B.S. or B.A. degree is required for admission into the BBSP.
-It is generally expected that applicants will have a strong background in the biological sciences, chemistry, physics or mathematics.
-Only applicants with both strong academic records and prior research experience will be favorably considered.
+Successful applicants have a strong background in the biological sciences, chemistry, physics or mathematics.
+Only applicants with both strong academic records and prior research experience are favorably considered.
 An interview, usually on campus, is required prior to admission.

+Program of Study.
 During their first year, BBSP students are part of small, interest-based groups led by several faculty members.
 These groups meet weekly and provide a research community for students until they join a degree granting program.
-In these groups students will develop professional skills including scientific writing and presentations, quantitative reasoning, and the ability to ask questions/solve problems based in the biological sciences.
-The faculty in these groups will serve as an advisory committee that will assist students in selecting courses that meet their individual interests.
+In these groups, students develop professional skills including scientific writing, original research presentations, responsible conduct of research, and quantitative reasoning.
+The faculty in these groups advise students in selecting laboratory rotations and courses that meet their individual interests.

-BBSP students will be able to choose from more than 400 faculty members as they pursue three required research rotations in the fall and spring semesters of their first year.
-At the completion of the spring semester of the first year, each student will be asked to select an academic advisor who will provide guidance for his or her dissertation research training.
-The student will then join a Ph.D. program that the advisor is affiliated with and will complete course work requirements during the second year.
+BBSP students choose from more than 400 faculty members as they pursue three required research rotations in the fall and spring semesters of their first year.
+At the completion of the third rotation, each student selects an academic advisor who will provide guidance for his or her dissertation research training.
+The student also joins a Ph.D. program that the advisor is affiliated with and completes that program's requirements.

-All students enrolled in the BBSP program receive an annual stipend ($27,500 in 2013).
-Tuition, student fees, and health insurance are covered by the program.
+Financial Assistance.
+All BBSP students receive an annual stipend ($28,500 in 20142015).
+Tuition, health insurance, and fees are covered by the program.

 Courses for Graduate Students